 This is a true story of an interview I went on in June, which, in retrospect, was awful to the point of hilarity.

-I found an ad on Craigslist-- and so many trainwreck stories start that way-- for an assistant position in a chiropractor's office.
-No experience needed?
-I am so there.
+so there.
 I sent them my resume, they replied with an invitation to come into the office for an interview.
 I had something going on that day; sweating bullets, I responded with a very polite and professional email apologizing, saying I have a previous obligation, could I reschedule?
-The response I got was the same email as before, with the interview date changed to a week later.
+The response I got was the

 (At this point, what I should have done was deleted it and forgotten the whole thing; as you might have figured out by now, for a smart girl I can be phenomenally stupid sometimes.)